capjamesg/indieweb-search/README.md

 - Answering questions with an answer (triggered by `what is [your query]`).
 This type of direct answer currently relies on answers from the IndieWeb wiki.
 - Showing the h-card of a domain (triggered by `who is [domain-name]`).
-- Identifying names of people, places, and organizations (this is a long-term project and only source code from capjamesg's personal search engine is currently in the project).
+- Identifying names of people, places, and organizations.
+    - This is a long-term project and only source code from capjamesg's personal search engine is currently in the project.
-- Showing posts published "on this day".
-This feature has not yet been tested as part of indieweb-search.
+- Showing recipes marked up with h-recipe.
+- Showing reviews marked up with h-review.
+- Showing events marked up with h-event.
+- Displaying feeds associated with a page.
+- Showing all rel=me links on a site's home page.

 ## Image Search Results